hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/cdata/graber.rst

 1. **Install pytest:** `pip install pytest`
 2. **Replace Placeholders:**  Update the placeholder imports (`from ... import ...`) to match the actual import paths in your project.
-3. **Add Test Data:** Create appropriate fixtures to provide test data for various scenarios (valid and invalid IDs, inputs for other methods like `name`, etc.) as demonstrated in the example.
+3. **Add Test Data:** Create appropriate fixtures to provide test data for various scenarios (valid and invalid IDs, inputs for other methods like `name`, etc.) as demonStarted in the example.
 Mock data values or valid examples from real product data are essential.

 This improved test suite is a significant step toward testing the code thoroughly and accurately.
 Remember to add tests for all the methods called within `grab_page` and include edge cases (e.g., empty strings, invalid IDs, etc.) for a comprehensive test suite.
 Remember to `asyncio.run` the asynchronous methods within your tests.